dblock/kahneraja.github.io/_posts/2015-12-20-why-i-moved-to-jekyll-after-loving-wordpress-for-more-than-10-years.md

 With a whole new world of distributed web technologies it's now quite a straight forward exercise to handle things like "membership", "ecommerce", "document store", and "data" via javascript connected services like UserApp, Firebase, Snicart, SendOwl and other things.

-I really like the way my blog is now much more transparent any in regards to versioning and asset storage.
+I like the way my blog is now much more transparent in regards to versioning and asset storage.

 ## It's not because of I love Markdown